 ‘Connecting Grammar and Writing’ is part five of a ten-part series covering grammar in middle school and high school English classes.
 Start with part one and follow the links to the other articles in the series.

 Let’s pretend your students understand or have a general grasp of the grammar you’ve taught them.
 They understand punctuation rules.
 They can identify phrases, clauses, and types of sentences.
 Students possess a basic knowledge of language and the terminology.
+You’ve made an effective foundation and shown students that grammar is more than errors in their writing.
 They might not perfectly understand all grammar, but they have a general grasp.

 In this series, we’ve covered variations of teaching those grammar basics.
 After you’ve taught those, then what?

 Something I reiterate with my students is that they know more grammar than they may believe.
 They understand most punctuation (commas and semicolons, a bit shaky) and capitalization rules.
+They might not know the specifics of a sentence, but they often identify a troublesome sentence.
+When a paper is boring, they will search out a solution, often by adding modifiers.
 That’s grammar.

 Students also understand that they can improve their writing.
 They will identify that a sentence sounds funny, or that part of their papers are boring.
 When they tell me such things, we circle back around to grammar.